 The purpose of the government-backed mortgage programs is to promote homeownership.
 One way they do this is by offering loans to individuals with lower credit scores.
 For example, FHA will allow credit scores as low as 580.

 Government loans offer more flexible underwriting guidelines compared to other loan programs.
 Also, these loan programs can be underwritten manually.
 This means a human – not a machine – can approve a loan.
 This is a fantastic benefit when there is a story to tell because “life” happened.

 The interest rates for these loan programs tend to be very reasonable – even when layers of risk exists.
 For example, when compared to conventional loans, the government loans have smaller interest rate adjustments for lower credit scores, thereby offering a lower rate by comparison.

 FHA Home Loans

-FHA is not exclusive to first-timer buyers though is often dubbed as such.
-FHA is typically used for lower credit scores and/or lower down payment options.
-The minimum down payment is 3.5%.
+FHA home loans are not exclusive to first timer buyers; however, they are often dubbed as such.
+The FHA program is often used for lower credit scores and/or lower down payment options.

 - no monthly payments,